djhunt/process/docs/lifecycle/lifecycle.rst

 It is up to the Board to define its own criteria and process of the Board's LFN Entry Review.
 Such review may include legal, trademark, and license reviews.
-The TAC recommends the Board make its LFN Entry Review criteria and process public and accept design input from the public.
+The TAC strongly recommends the Board make its LFN Entry Review criteria and process public and accept design input from the public.

 Budget Guidance: The TAC recommends that the governing board allocate no funding to Sandbox projects and that those projects cannot use cross-project funding buckets.
+Sandbox projects should still be able to take advantage of LFN membership that does not require additional funding, such as logo inclusion in marketing materials or attendance at LFN events.

 Quarterly Health Review
 ***********************